yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 If no view is specified, a blank `CREATE VIEW` template is presented for editing.

-If a line number is specified, `ysqlsh` will position the cursor on the specified line of the view definition.
+If a line number is specified, `ysqlsh` positions the cursor on the specified line of the view definition.

 Unlike most other meta-commands, the entire remainder of the line is always taken to be the arguments of `\ev`, and neither variable interpolation nor backquote expansion are performed in the arguments.